HRBP role in AI transformation: Why HRBPs must become design leaders

 • Move below role-level thinking into task-level visibility

-• Equip HRBPs with structured workflow analysis tools
+• Equip HRBPs with structured workflow analysis systems

 • Connect experimentation to operating model evolution